SB321/Delica-Mart/README.md

 * Containerized using Docker, which allows for easy packaging of both the Angular frontend and Spring Boot backend into separate containers.
 * A Docker Compose file is included to orchestrate the deployment of these containers.
 It defines the services, networks, and volumes needed to run the application.
 * Nginx is used to serve the Angular frontend within its own Docker container.
 The Nginx configuration is customized to serve the Angular app efficiently.
-* Delica-Mart is deployed on Google Cloud Platform (GCP), a secure and scalable cloud infrastructure.